-From time to time children will need support to understand that their behaviour is not helping themselves or others to learn, or not promoting the well-being of themselves or others.
+From time-to-time children will need support to understand that their behaviour is not helping themselves or others to learn or not promoting the well-being of themselves or others.
 When this happens, a paid member of staff will follow this process:

-First action (de- Stage 1 Stage 2 Stage 3 Stage 4 escalation) "I'm just checking that..." progressing to the next stage.
+First action (de- Stage 1 Stage 2 Stage 3 Stage 4 escalation) "I'm just checking that" time will be given before progressing to the next stage.
 "I am asking you to Because" At least three mins take up time will be given before progressing to the next stage.
-"You need to or" progressing to the next stage.
+"You need to or" Refer to consequence staircase given before progressing to the next stage.
 Sanction applied as explained in Stage 2.
-Where possible a restorative conversation between the adult involved and the child will help to decide the sanction (Restorative Justice), which should be appropriate to the behavior and also to the age and developmental stage of the child.
-Parents informed .
-Restorative conversation between adult who has issued the sanction and child.
+Refer to consequence staircase Where possible a restorative conversation between the adult involved and the child will help to decide the sanction (Restorative Justice), which should be appropriate to the behavior and also to the age and developmental stage of the child.
+Parents informed. already happened, Restorative conversation between adult who has issued the sanction and child.
 Refer to Headteacher or SLT Graduated Response initiated.
 Parental Engagement.
 Possible examples (this is not an exhaustive list) Not engaging in learning, refusing to complete a given task.
-"I'm just checking that you understand what you need to do / have all the resources you need" given before Verbal reminder about expectations of behavior and learning with reasoning will be given before pr Verbal reminder about expectations of behavior and learning with explanation of consequence given before Pupil misses play time until work is completed.
-Parents informed. orative conversation be sanction and child.
-Refer to Headteacher or SLT Graduated Response initiated.
+"I'm just checking that you understand what you need to do / have all the resources you need" Verbal reminder about expectations of behaviour and learning with reasoning Verbal reminder about expectations of behaviour and learning with explanation of consequence Refer to consequence staircase Pupil misses play time until work is completed.
+Parents informed. e conversation between adult Refer to Headteacher or SLT Graduated Response initiated.
 Parental Engagement.
 Mild or infrequent inappropriate language "I'm just checking that you know that we don't use those words in school.
-Try using x or y instead" ake up time will be "I am asking you to stop using that word because people find it offensive" ake up time "You need to stop using that word or you will be making/writing an apology in your own time" ake up time Pupil apologizes to target (verbally - KS1, in writing KS2).
-Parents informed.
-Refer to Headteacher or SLT Graduated Response initiated.
+Try using x or y instead" mins take up "I am asking you to stop using that word because people find it offensive" mins take up "You need to stop using that word or Refer to consequence staircase mins take up Pupil apologizes to target (verbally - KS1, in writing KS2).
+Parents informed. ed, Restorativ Refer to Headteacher or SLT Graduated Response initiated.
 Parental Engagement.
-Not following reasonable instructions given by member of staff "I'm just checking that you understood me when I asked you to" At least three mins take Verbal reminder about expectations of behavior and learning with reasoning. east three mins t Verbal reminder about following instruction with explanation of consequence.
-At least three mins take up time will be Sanction applied appropriate to instruction not followed (e.g. unsafe behavior on stairs may lead to child making safety poster for stairs in own time (KS2) or practicing safe walking in own time (KS1)).
-Parents informed not already happened, Refer to Headteacher or SLT Graduated Response initiated.
-Parental Engagement .
+Not following reasonable instructions given by member of staff "I'm just checking that you understood me when I asked you to" At least three mins take up time will be Verbal reminder about expectations of behavior and learning with reasoning.
+At least three Verbal reminder about following instruction with explanation of consequence Refer to consequence staircase At least three mins take up time will be Sanction applied appropriate to instruction not followed (e.g. unsafe behavior on stairs may lead to child making safety poster for stairs in own time (KS2) or practicing safe walking in own time (KS1)).
+Parents informed ot already happene Refer to Headteacher or SLT Graduated Response initiated.
+Parental Engagement.
 Theft "I'm just checking that you know that's not yours and that you will need to give it back".
-At I "I am asking you to stop taking those things because they don't belong to you".
+"I am asking you to stop taking those things because they don't belong to you".
 Parent informed.
-At I "You need to stop taking things that don't belong to you or we will not be able to trust you to be alone" At I Child is accompanied in e.g cloakroom and is not allowed in the building at playtimes or lunchtimes.
+"You need to stop taking things that don't belong to you or we will not be able to trust you to be alone" Child is accompanied in e.g cloakroom and is not allowed in the building at playtimes or lunchtimes.
 Parents informed If it has not Refer to Headteacher or SLT Graduated Response initiated.
 Parental Engagement.